 Once a card exceeds 14 days, the grey dots change to orange dashes:

 And once a card exceeds a critical threshold (of 120 days in this example), the orange dashes change to red dashes:

 To generate any one of the three types of Aging Reports:

-1 - Click on the Reports button from the Navigation slider on the right hand side:
+1 - Click on the Reports icon from the top right navigation bar:

 2 - Choose any one of the three Aging Report options to generate your report:

 3 - You may also filter your report by choosing from any of the drop down menu options: